dlang/DIPs/DIPs/13NNN-WGB.md

 void opAssign(S s) { ... }
 ```

+The Move Assignment Operator is nothrow, even if `nothrow` is not explicitly specified.

-If a Move Constructor is not defined for a struct that has a Move Constructor in
+If a Move Assignment Operator is not defined for a struct that has a Move Assignment Operator in
-one or more of its fields, a default one is defined, and fields without a Move Constructor
+one or more of its fields, a default one is defined, and fields without a Move Assignment Operator
 are moved using a bit copy.

 If a Move Assignment Operator is not defined for a struct that has a Move Constructor,